OmarAymanHassan/CRAG-for-CBC-Report/README.md

 - **MultiVectorStore Summarization**:
   Each medical document (PDFs, web articles) is split into chunks and summarized using an LLM.
 These summaries are embedded and stored in a vector database (Chroma/FAISS), enabling efficient semantic retrieval.
 - **Patient Report Summarization**:
   When a new CBC report is uploaded, it is parsed, structured, and summarized by an LLM to extract abnormalities and suggest possible diagnoses (e.g., "Microcytic Hypochromic Anemia").
 - **Semantic Retrieval via MultiVectorStore**:
   At query time, the system compares the summary of the patient report to the stored document summaries.
 If a match is found (using vector similarity), the system retrieves the **original full document(s)** corresponding to the most relevant summaries, not just the summary chunk.
 - **Corrective RAG with Grading and Web Search**:
   After retrieval, a grading LLM checks if the majority of retrieved documents are relevant to the clinical question (majority voting).
   - If **relevant**, the answer is generated from the retrieved local documents.
   - If **not relevant**, the system automatically reformulates the query and performs a web search, retrieving and incorporating up-to-date external information before generating the answer.

-- **End-to-End Pipeline**:
+---

+## End-to-End Pipeline

 The workflow is orchestrated as a LangGraph state machine, handling:

 1. CBC report detection and parsing
-  2. Summarization and diagnosis suggestion
+2. The main parameters of the CBC report are added to the database (JSON/CSV).
+3. The report is summarized and a diagnosis is suggested
-  3. Retrieval and grading
+4. Retrieval and grading
-  4. Corrective web search if needed
+5. Corrective web search if needed
-  5. Final answer generation
+6. Final answer generation

 ---